sunilos/Python/10-ExceptionHandling/value_error.py.md

   - Catches the exception if the user input cannot be converted to an integer (e.g., if the user inputs non-numeric text).
   - Prints an error message prompting the user to enter a valid number.

-The loop will continue indefinitely, prompting the user to enter a number until valid input is provided.